 Electronic Engineering at Bangor achieved excellent results in the most recent Research Assessment Exercise and was placed second in the UK.

-Why choose Bangor for your Electronic Engineering degree?
+Why choose Bangor for this Computer Systems Engineering?

-- We are ranked 2nd in the UK for research (RAE).
+- We are ranked 2nd in the UK for researh (RAE).

 - All undergraduate students receive a free laptop, installed with the latest Electronic Design Automation software.

-- We have a long history of expertise in electronic engineering and now offer a particularly rich range of Electronic Engineering degree modules.
+- We have a long history of expertise in electronic engineering and now offer a particularly rich range of modules.

-- We have a strong research base in optoelectronics, communications, microelectronics, bioelectronics and materials science, and organic and plastic electronics.
+- We have a strong research base in optoelectronics, communications, data storage systems, microelectronics, bioelectronics and materials science, control systems and instrumentation.

-- Students may be eligible for School of Electronic Engineering Scholarships of up to £1500.
-There are also other scholarships and bursaries available, including Drapers' Bursary.
+- Students may be eligible for School of Electronic Engineering scholarships of up to £1500.
+There are also other scholarships and bursaries available, including the Drapers' Bursary.
 Contact the admissions tutor for more details.

 - We offer you the opportunity to spend a year working in industry between the second and third years.
 Individual projects are often carried out in collaboration with a company - providing you with advantages when seeking employment.